A Review of Hydrogen-Enabled Resilience Enhancement for Multi-Energy Systems: The Definitions and Metrics of HMES Resilience

 \section{The Definitions and Metrics of HMES Resilience}

-Before resilience enhancement for an HMES is conducted, the definitions and metrics should be provided.
-For example, resilience metrics would be incorporated into the objectives or constraints of planning/operation problem models.
+Before enhancing the resilience of an HMES, its definitions and metrics should be established, since resilience metrics will be incorporated into the objectives or constraints of planning/operation problem models.
 In the following parts, HMES definitions and architectures are introduced.
 Then, the definitions of HMES resilience are described.
-Next, typical metrics in existing works are classified.
+Next, typical resilience metrics in existing works are classified.
 Finally, a summary of the performance metrics is provided.